mandres2/liri-node-app/README.md

 ## Getting Started

-To get started, basically you need to have an updated IDE as well as having the latest version of Node.js
+To get started: You will need to have an updated IDE (preferably VS Code), as well as having the latest version of Node.js

 ### Prerequisites